tony-freedomology/numi-instinct-api/api_technical_brief.md

-# NuMi Instinct Map API - Technical Brief for Frontend Engineers
+# NuMi Instinct Map API - Technical Brief for App Integration

-*Version 1.0 (Generated: {{CURRENT_DATE}})*
+*Version 1.1 (Generated: {{CURRENT_DATE}})*

 ## 1. Introduction

-This document provides frontend engineers with the necessary information to integrate with the NuMi Instinct Map API.
+This document provides frontend and mobile engineers with the necessary information to integrate with the NuMi Instinct Map API.
 This API is responsible for scoring the 100-item NuMi Instinct Assessment and returning a detailed user profile.

 ### 1.1.
-Purpose of the Assessment

-The NuMi Instinct Assessment helps users understand their innate tendencies across 10 core instincts.
-By identifying their dominant patterns and potential areas for growth, users can gain insights into how they naturally approach various aspects of life, such as energy management, information processing, decision-making, and creation.
-The goal is to empower users to build a life that aligns with their natural wiring, leading to greater flow and fulfillment.

-### 1.2.
 API Overview

 The API serves as a centralized scoring engine.
-Frontends (web and mobile applications) will:
+Client applications (web and mobile) will:
 1. Collect the user's answers to the 100 assessment items.
-2. Send these answers, along with a `user_id`, to the API's `/submit` endpoint.
+2. Send these answers, along with a `user_id`, to the API's `/submit` endpoint using a secure API key.
 3. Receive a JSON object containing the user's scored profile.
 4. Optionally, retrieve a cached profile using the `/user_id` endpoint.